 - the impact of the company’s operations on the community and the environment

 - the desirability of the company maintaining a reputation for high standards of business conduct

 - the need to act fairly as between members of the company.

-When do the new reporting requirements come into force?
+When did the revised reporting requirements come into force?

-The new requirements will take effect for the financial year starting on or after 1 January 2019.
-As the requirements relate to statements being made in the annual report and accounts, in practice, the first annual reports needing to include this statement will not be written until 2020.
+The revised requirements took effect for the financial year starting on or after 1 January 2019.
+As the requirements related to statements being made in the annual report and accounts, in practice, the first annual reports needing to include this statement were actually written in 2020.

 Which companies need to include a s172 statement?